DuckyBoi-XD/DuckyDK-MTR-1/JOURNAL.md

 <img width="300" alt="Screenshot 2025-06-21 at 12 36 11 AM" src="https://github.com/user-attachments/assets/73e11acf-16a8-49bd-88ae-ac2d33aaa009" />

 ### Thoughts
 This was the first day I did work outside my house/city.
-At the moment I am on a short holiday relaxing the my family, but I was still able to get some awesome work done.
+At the moment, I am on a short holiday, relaxing with my family, but I was still able to get some awesome work done.

 Time spent: 10 hours
 ---